2026 ANZCA CTN Strategic Research Workshop

 Program may change due to speaker availability.

-Friday 21 August - stream 2
+Friday 21 August - Stream 2

-Stream 2: Research methodology stream
+Stream 2: New and emerging researcher methodology stream

 Date/time: Friday 21 August, 12.30-5.30pm

-Location: QT Hotel, Gold Coast
+Location: QT Gold Coast

 Target audience: Fellows and trainees at various stages of their research career, statisticians, experienced investigators, research collaborators, scientists, and data analysts.